h1ack/M-Rans/client-react/README.md

-# SOURCE FILE ./src OF REACT WAS DELETED, main.jsx WAS DELETED
+### source file ./src of react was deleted, main.jsx was deleted
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.